 Francisella species encode three bS21 homologs

 Consistent with the potential for differential use, the genomes of multiple Francisella species encode three distinct rpsU genes, which encode bS21.
 The gene encoding one homolog in F. tularensis, bS21-2, is syntenic with the single bS21 gene in Escherichia coli, which is the first in an operon encoding key proteins for initiation of translation (bS21), DNA replication (DNA primase), and transcription (sigma70) (Figure S1).
 The corresponding operon in F. tularensis also encodes GatB, a protein necessary for correct tRNA aminoacylation.
 Another homolog, bS21-1, is encoded in an apparent operon downstream of the gene for cold shock protein CspC.
 There are no annotated genes in the same transcriptional context as the gene encoding the third homolog, bS21-3.
-The bS21 homolog in F. tularensis are distinct, with differences in identity ranging from 27 – 44%, but similar to E. coli bS21 (56 – 67% identical, with bS21-2 having the highest identity; Figure S2).
+The bS21 homologs in F. tularensis are distinct, with percent identity ranging from 47 – 72%%, but similar to E. coli bS21 (48-60% identical, with bS21-2 having the highest identity; Figure S2).

 Identification of heterogeneous ribosomes in F. tularensis

 The presence of three distinct genes encoding bS21 raises the possibility that cells may contain ribosomes heterogenous for bS21 content.
 To address this possibility, we isolated total ribosomes from F. tularensis grown in vitro in quadruplicate and analyzed their protein composition using liquid chromatography tandem mass spectrometry (LC-MS/MS).
 Approximately 80% of the normalized spectral counts corresponded to ribosomal proteins or proteins known to be associated with transcription and translation complexes (e.g., RNA polymerase, release factors, SRP), demonstrating isolation of 70S ribosomes (Figure 1A, Table S1).
-Despite the small size of bS21 (approx. 8 kDa), we identified multiple peptides corresponding to bS21-2 in all samples and in one sample, peptides shared between bS21-1 and bS21-3 were detected (Figure 1B).
-This suggests that bS21-2 is the most abundant homolog in wild-type cells grown, consistent with its production linked to proteins critical for transcription and DNA replication.
+Despite the small size of bS21 (approx. 8 kDa), we identified multiple peptides corresponding to bS21-2 in all samples.
+In one sample, peptides shared between bS21-1 and bS21-3 were detected (Figure 1B).
+This suggests that bS21-2 is the most abundant homolog in wild-type cells, consistent with its production linked to proteins critical for transcription and DNA replication.
 However, it does not allow us to determine the next-most abundant homolog (bS21-1 or bS21-3).
 These results demonstrate that multiple bS21 homologs are incorporated into wild-type F. tularensis ribosomes and they support a model in which ribosomes in F. tularensis are heterogenous, containing different bS21 homologs.

 We next wanted to determine if each bS21 homolog can be incorporated in actively-translating ribosomes.
 To track each bS21 homolog, we individually modified each homolog to encode a C-terminal vesicular stomatitis virus glycoprotein (VSV-G) tag and ectopically expressed them in wild-type cells.
 Lysate fractions of these cells were analyzed after sucrose gradient sedimentation (Figure 1C; Fig S3).
 Each homolog was found in the fractions corresponding to the 30S, 70S, and polysomes.
-While bS21 is thought to be function primarily in translation initiation, our findings indicate that each bS21 homolog can be associated with the ribosome throughout the translation cycle.
+While bS21 is thought to function primarily in translation initiation, our findings indicate that each bS21 homolog can be associated with the ribosome throughout the translation cycle.

 Loss of bS21-2 leads to changes in protein, not transcript, abundance